fbpx

 About Botswana

 Botswana is one of Africa’s greatest conservation success stories, with a tiny human population and huge tracts of pristine land set aside for wildlife.
+Botswana Safaris offer visitors an unparalleled opportunity to experience untouched nature and abundant wildlife.

-Botswana’s combination of great game, uncrowded reserves, excellent small camps and the use of open vehicles for day and night game viewing is difficult to beat.
+With numbers strictly regulated, visitors can escape crowds and enjoy one of the highest ratios of wildlife to people anywhere.
+Botswana Safaris are renowned for their combination of great game, uncrowded reserves, excellent small camps, and the use of open vehicles for day and night game viewing—a formula that is hard to beat.

-The most productive wildlife areas are all in the far north of the country – and because each region has a distinct character, a well-rounded wildlife safari should include a few days in these areas.
+The most productive wildlife areas are all in the far north of the country, and because each region has a distinct character, a well-rounded wildlife safari should include a few days in these areas.

 For a more ethereal experience, the Makgadikgadi Pans are large prehistoric lakes almost entirely devoid of human habitation that cover an area the size of Portugal.
 The pans are now barren salt flats fringed with grasslands and isolated “islands” of palm trees and ancient baobabs.
-The wildlife here is both limited and ephemeral and it is more about wilderness than wildlife – although spending time with a family of habituated meerkats is definitely a top wildlife-viewing experience.
+The wildlife here is both limited and ephemeral, and it is more about wilderness than wildlife—although spending time with a family of habituated meerkats is definitely a top wildlife-viewing experience.

 + Read More